burlinson/AI/aboutme.md

 Then the technology matures, reshapes how we live and work, and ultimately how we think and interact with other people.

 What once felt disruptive becomes the new normal.
 We expect the benefits to be available on demand, everywhere, all the time.
-The worries about job losses evaporate as new roles emerge that we could not originally imagined were needed.
+The worries about job losses evaporate as new roles emerge that we could not have originally imagined.

 AI is likely no different.